folly2022/alx-low_level_programming/0x0A-argc_argv/README.md

 2.  a program that prints all arguments it receives.
 3. a program that multiplies two numbers.
 4. a program that adds positive numbers.
+5. a program that prints the minimum number of coins to make change for an amount of money.